Best 5 alternative investments to diversify your portfolio

 The positives of alternative investments include the ability to hedge them against inflation as well as their low transaction costs compared to listed ones.
 However, with alternative investments’ opaque legal structure, this asset class is likely to be subjected to scams.
 All the more reason why it’s important to ensure you use a regulated broker when investing in this asset class.

-With us, you’ll be investing with an award-winning platform1 that’s regulated by the Australian Securities & Investments Commission (ASIC).
-IG is part of IG Group Holdings Plc, who is listed on the London Stock Exchange’s FTSE 250 index.
+With us, you’ll be investing with an award-winning platform that’s listed on the London Stock Exchange’s FTSE 250 Index and also regulated by the Financial Conduct Authority.1

 Pros and cons of alternative investments